Homodyne detection

-In optics
+Optics

 In optical interferometry, homodyne signifies that the reference radiation (i.e. the local oscillator) is derived from the same source as the signal before the modulating process.
 For example, in a laser scattering measurement, the laser beam is split into two parts.
 One is the local oscillator and the other is sent to the system to be probed.
 The scattered light is then mixed with the local oscillator on the detector.
 This arrangement has the advantage of being insensitive to fluctuations in the frequency of the laser.
 Usually the scattered beam will be weak, in which case the (nearly) steady component of the detector output is a good measure of the instantaneous local oscillator intensity and therefore can be used to compensate for any fluctuations in the intensity of the laser..

 The generated current signal from the photodetector is often converted into a voltage using a transimpedance amplifier.

+Quantum optics

+In quantum optics, homodyne detection refers to the measurement of a signal beam's field quadratures by interference with a strong reference beam.
+This is achieved by aligning both beams onto a beam splitter and measuring the photon number difference in both of its output ports.
+If $\phi$ is the phase difference between the two beams this implements a measurement of the following observable: